taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Chatbots**
+**Awesome-lists**
- * [gpt-ai-assistant](https://github.com/memochou1993/gpt-ai-assistant) - OpenAI, LINE, and Vercel together create the GPT AI Assistant.
+ * [awesome-chatgpt-store](https://github.com/devisasari/awesome-chatgpt-store) - A curated list of awesome custom GPTs

-**Browser-extensions**
+**NLP**
- * [CodeGPT](https://github.com/carlrobertoh/codegpt) - JetBrains extension providing access to state-of-the-art LLMs, such as GPT-4, Code Llama, and others, all for free
+ * [chatgpt-tool-hub](https://github.com/goldfishh/chatgpt-tool-hub) - An open-source chatgpt tool ecosystem where you can combine tools with chatgpt and use natural language to do anything.

 **Openai**
- * [copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service) - Convert the Github Copilot request into a ChatGPT request, free to use the GPT-4 model.
+ * [PatrikZeros-ChatGPT-API-UI](https://github.com/patrikzudel/patrikzeros-chatgpt-api-ui) - Static webpage that allows you to use your OpenAI API key for the same experience as you get with ChatGPT!

 **Others**
- * [auto_job__find__chatgpt__rpa](https://github.com/frrrrrrrrank/auto_job__find__chatgpt__rpa) - This is a tool used to automatically generate a cover letter using chatgpt based on your resume and job description and send messages to bosses in China.
+ * [GPT-4V-Act](https://github.com/ddupont808/gpt-4v-act) - AI agent using GPT-4V(ision) capable of using a mouse/keyboard to interact with web UI
- * [hamulete](https://github.com/hoochanlon/hamulete) - National Taiwan University, National University of Singapore, Waseda University, University of Tokyo, Academia Sinica (Taiwan), as well as key universities and research institutions in China, social sciences, economics, mathematics, game theory, philosophy, and academic papers in the field of systems engineering, etc.
+ * [Generative_Deep_Learning_2nd_Edition](https://github.com/davidadsp/generative_deep_learning_2nd_edition) - The official code repository for the second edition of the O'Reilly book Generative Deep Learning: Teaching Machines to Paint, Write, Compose and Play.

-_Updated on January 08, 2024_ (A total of 1332 repositories listed.)
+_Updated on January 10, 2024_ (A total of 1337 repositories listed.)

 ## Table of contents